memory and its disorders

 Our laboratory at UCLA is studying learning, memory and its disorders.

-- We are searching for molecular, cellular and circuit processes that underlie the encoding, allocation, and storage of information in the brain.
+- We are searching for the molecular, cellular and circuit processes that underlie the encoding, allocation, storage and linking of information in the brain.

 - Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders and to faster recovery after brain injury.